coderefinery/coderefinery.org/content/blog/2023-06-25-planning-sep-workshop.md

   - [ ] organizer of local group
   - [ ] instructor (I would like to teach a lesson)
   - free text to share additional information with organizers
+  - consider asking which sessions the participant is interested in attending
   - contact email for questions

 We plan to open registration before end of June 2023.